How Long Should A HIIT Workout Be?

 HIIT workouts can also be tailored by varying the work-to-rest ratios.
 For example, beginners may use a 1:2 ratio, training all-out for 60 seconds and then resting for twice as long.
 People who have been doing HIIT for longer may transition to a 1:1 ratio; that is, training at high intensity for 60 seconds and resting for 60 seconds before repeating.

 As you progress with HIIT training, you may choose to begin shortening the ‘work’ periods slightly — for example, going from 60 seconds to 45 seconds.
 Shorter work periods means you can reach a higher intensity (thanks to your increased fitness level) because you don’t have to sustain the work period for as long.
+Just remember you want to progress to a tougher work-to-rest ratio, so you should reduce the length of your rest too.

 How important are rest periods during a HIIT workout?